AllisonPessoa/AllisonPessoa/README.md

 ### Hi there 👋

-I work on data analysis and visualization for photonics experiments, which is the technology of manipulating photons (a quantum of light)!!
-I am a physicst, with a Master's degree in the field of Optics and Photonics.
+Hello!
+I am a physicist (Bachelor's and Master's degree) working with data analysis and visualization for over 4 years.
+My main expertise involves solving challenging analytical problems, creating and improving advanced mathematical and statistical models for data analysis.

 - 🌱 I’m currently learning Machine Learning algorithms and improving BigData skills.
-- 🔭 My previous role focused on data analysis for hyperspectral microscopy images as a Scientific Researcher at LMU in Munich, Germany.
+- 🕵️‍♂️ My previous role focused on data analysis and statistical treatment for hyperspectral microscopy images as a short-term Researcher at LMU in Munich, Germany.
-- 🔭 As a physicist, technical writing skills is part of my daily activities.
+- ✍🏾 As a physicist, technical writing skills is part of my daily activities.
 I have already published numerous papers in sientific journals.
-- 👯 I also have a broad interest in signal processing, optical engineering, diginal/analog electronics and microcontroller-based automation projects.
+- 👯 I also have a broad interest in IoT, signal processing, optical engineering, diginal/analog electronics and microcontroller-based automation projects.

 ---
 ### TECH SKILLS